bgoonz/BGOONZ_BLOG_2.0/notes/articles/4Way2addExternalJS-in-React.md

 In your component:

-If you don’t want to retain the appended JS file on page redirection/reload, you should remove the script in the `componentDidUnmount` lifecycle method.
+If you don't want to retain the appended JS file on page redirection/reload, you should remove the script in the `componentDidUnmount` lifecycle method.
 To achieve this:

 And in your component: